soumboussaha/FP-tracer/README.md

 ```

-hasBanner output field indicates wether the consent banner exist and as you can see for google.com the banner was detected succefully.
+hasBanner output field indicates whether the consent banner is detectable by consent-O-Matic.
+For google.com the banner was detected successfully in the previous example.

 ### Experiment 2: